LordAlucard90/Angular-Tutorial/10 - HTTP/readme.md

 ## Handling Errors

-An easy way to hangle errors is:
+An easy way to handle errors is:
 ```typescript
 this.postService.fetchPosts().subscribe(
     (responseData: Post[]) => {